rwxrob/awesome-go/README.md

   concurrent downloads with status updates in Go

 * [rogpeppe/go-internal](https://github.com/rogpeppe/go-internal) - home
-  of `lockedfile` (proposed standard addition), the only want to ever write safely to a file on all operating systems (hint: you're probably doing it wrong, creating a "lock" file is never enough)), this is currently how `go` binary handles system-wide file read/write locking
+  of `lockedfile` (proposed standard addition), the only one anyone should use for *truly* safe writes to a file on all operating systems (hint: you're probably doing it wrong, creating a "lock" file is never enough)); this is currently how `go` binary handles system-wide file read/write locking

 ## Learning Resources